naveeak/git-demo/README.md

 second commit

 ## commands will have the current course commands
-## index file is template random file
+## index file is template random fil

+list of file
+1.index.html